Clinical Research Mentorship

 Each mentor is required to provide a 12-month, full-time clinical research experience for the student mentee.
 Each mentee must be willing to take 12 months out from medical school, typically after the third year of school.
 Teams receive $70,400 over one year, inclusive of a $30,000 stipend for the student.

-Additional information on how to apply for the 2018-2019 CRM awards will be available in late 2017.
+Additional information on how to apply for the 2018-2019 CRM awards will be available in late fall of 2017.

 Visit the Frequently Asked Questions page.